daviseford/word-art-serverless/README.md

 Postman-Token: 87c7679b-0719-608d-016a-f10e6f00b276

 {
 	"text" : "I guess various sentences may lead to various structures.
 	          A short one.
 Then a quick twist and run, further than we'd anticipated.
 	          I guess.
 Well, I know that one thing is for certain - long, run on sentences have a place here.
-But.
-So do quick.
-Tight little TUrns.
-Another tactic would be to send out a long, long sentence, broken up by not much else than the occasinal - dash out of nowhere, how surprising.
-Some random text that I'm typing."
+But!
+So do quick ones.
+Tight little turns.
+	          Another tactic would be to send out a long, long sentence, broken up by not much else other than the occasional - well, yes, that - out of nowhere, how surprising.
+	          The more sentences, the merrier.
+Try giving me a whole book :)"
 }
 ```